 disability and the promotion of human development.

-STATEMENTS: Read the Statement of the United Nations Secretary-General on the International Day of the Persons with disabilities 2024; December 3rd. and the Statement of the UNDP Administrator on the International Day of the Persons with disabilities 2024; December 2nd.
+STATEMENTS: Read the Statement of the U.N.
+Secretary-General on behalf the International Day of Persons with Disabilities 2025, the Statement from Dr Tedros, WHO Director-General on the International Day of Persons with Disabilities 2025; December 3rd, The UN Women statement for the International Day of Persons with Disabilities 2025 and the Statement of the UNDP Administrator on the International Day of the Persons with disabilities 2025; December 3rd.

 PODCASTS: Disability is a development priority because of its higher prevalence in lower-income countries and because disability and poverty reinforce and perpetuate one another.
 Listen to the audio-podasts!

-CAMPAIGN MATERIALS: This year, the campaign will focus on ”Amplifying the leadership of persons with disabilities for an inclusive and sustainable future.“. inclusiveness and equality for persons with disabilities is a must, for a world without barriers.
+CAMPAIGN MATERIALS: This year, the campaign will focus on Fostering disability-inclusive societies for advancing social progress.
+Inclusiveness and equality for persons with disabilities is a must, for a world without barriers.
 Take action for the Sustainable Development Goals.
 Get the campaign materials!

 WHY WE CELEBRATE THE DAY?